 Free said the bacteria has thrown a wrench into the production plans but the participating students are persevering by assuming new leadership roles.

 “My initial thought [when I heard about the outbreak] was ‘what do we do now?’
 I was nervous, to say the least.
 There are a lot of band kids that are also in theater.
 We’re actually missing a lot more technicians, not just actors.
 I think we have two or three that are out with E. coli right now.
-If this was a rehearsal week and they missed a week of rehearsals they could catch up.
-But this is show week and [the missing actor] won’t be performing.
 Initially I also felt sad because I couldn’t imagine working so hard on something for three months and then you don’t get to perform.
-It’s kind of scary.
-We’re going to be able to persevere through this,” Free said.
+It’s kind of scary,” Free said.

 The outbreak has caused anxiety for many Summit students, including those involved in the fall play.
 Free said students have been supporting each other in these uncertain times.

 “We’ve been discussing it with each other and sending our condolences.
 A lot of [the affected people] are in the hospital right now which is scary.
-The theater community is kind of stressed.
-The energy has been heightened.
-As a stage manager, before opening night I’m going to try to alleviate some of that stress and tell everyone that it’s going to be OK.
-We did this [for the matinee performance] and we can do it again.
 Some people might have to take on an extra role tonight but that’s just how it’s going to be.
 We all have to work together and stay calm,” Free said.

-Fears about contracting the bacteria are unsettling students and posing a possible threat of cancellation to the play.
+Fears about contracting the bacteria are unsettling students, Free said.

 “I myself went to the banquet and I ate the salad which we think is the main culprit of the outbreak.
 I’m scared because, what if I get it?
 What would they do?
 We have a lot of people that are nervous, there are other actors, there are other technicians who are very crucial to how the show is going to run.
 If they are out in the hospital we don’t know if we could do the show.”